MattiasFredriksson/cubic_solver_real/README.md

 ## Performance

-Execution time averaged over 1e6 calls for coefficients drawn from a uniform distribution (time for drawing coefficients is included).
+Execution time averaged over 1e6 calls for generating coefficients drawn from a uniform distribution and solving the cubic equation.

 Algo. | Average time (ns)
 --- | ---